2 END THE STIGMA

 Scott lived life full out with a “family first” attitude.
 He was handsome, popular and the life of the party.
 He was a giver and a doer and helped everyone who crossed his path, always seeking to make life better for others.
 He was straightforward, honest, and his twin sister’s biggest fan and protector.

 And yet, he struggled with addiction.
 For years.
-Until an accidental overdose of what he thought was Oxycontin in the parking lot of a Starbucks ended his fight.
+Until he took what he thought was Oxycontin in the parking lot of a Starbucks ended his fight.
+It turned out to be Fentanyl and he died by Fentanyl poisoning.
 Well aware that life is fragile and that you “could lose everything at the flip of a coin,” Scott told his family that they should not be afraid to tell people about his addiction struggles in the hope and belief that others might benefit from his downfall.
 And that is exactly what they are doing through the work of 2 End the Stigma.

 2 End The Stigma alleviates barriers to getting help for addiction.

 2 End The Stigma will work tirelessly to educate about addiction recovery and connect individuals and families to resources and community programming that will help them overcome the barriers to receiving help.

 The stigma of addiction is a barrier to getting help.

 It takes bravery and vulnerability to seek help.

 Join Us in our fight 2 End The Stigma of Addiction.

 2ETS is pleased to be part of this collaborative community initiative.